dadur604/ChromeManualScrobbler/README.md

-# FirefoxManualScrobbler
+# ChromeManualScrobbler
-A manual last.fm scrobbler extension for firefox
+A manual last.fm scrobbler extension for Google Chrome